dibyendumajumdar/simpledbm/simpledbm-docs/docs/developerguide.rst

 the system would have to maintain the status of all transactions, even those that have committed or aborted.

-SimpleDBM maintains the status of only active transactions, and also does not tag tuples with the IDs of transactions.
+SimpleDBM_ maintains the status of only active transactions, and also does not tag tuples with the IDs of transactions.
-Hence, it is appropriate to use the Lock Manager solution in SimpleDBM.
+Hence, it is appropriate to use the Lock Manager solution in SimpleDBM_.

 ..
 [JALUTA-05] Ibrahim Jaluta, Seppo Sippu and Eljas Soisalon-Soininen.
    Concurrency control and recovery for balanced B-link trees.